jvpeluso/Salary-prediction-project/readme.md

 * **jobId:** The ID of the job.
 * **salary:** Salary amount paid for that job.

-The last file, contains information about other positions, and have the same structure than the first file.
-On this data we will use the algorithm to predict what should be the salary for each job.
+The last file contains information about other positions, and have the same structure than the first file.
+On this data, we will use the algorithm to predict what should be the salary for each job.

 ## 2. Data quality check

-The data files of the job description and corresponding salaries were uploaded into Pandas dataframes, being merged to be able to analize the data.
-But first, we've ran the consistency checks, finding no NaN or duplicated rows, but 5 rows had a **salary 0** (zero), which we've deleted in the process.
+The data files of the job description and corresponding salaries were uploaded into Pandas dataframes, being merged to be able to analyze the data.
+But first, we've run the consistency checks, finding no NaN or duplicated rows, but 5 rows had a **salary 0** (zero), which we've deleted in the process.
 Also, we loaded and checked the file with the data on which we will apply the predictive model.

 ## 3. Descriptive statistics